A slightly improved upper bound for quantum statistical zero-knowledge: Acknowledgments

 The authors thank Harumichi Nishimura and Thomas Vidick for helpful feedback on a preliminary version of the manuscript.
 This work was partially supported by MEXT Q-LEAP grant No.~\mbox{JPMXS0120319794}.
 FLG was also supported by JSPS KAKENHI grant No.~\mbox{JP24H00071}, JST ASPIRE grant No.~\mbox{JPMJAP2302}, and JST CREST grant No.~\mbox{JPMJCR24I4}.
 YL was also supported in part by funding from the Swiss State Secretariat for Education, Research and Innovation (SERI), and in part by JSPS KAKENHI grant No.~\mbox{JP24H00071}.
 QW was also supported by the Engineering and Physical Sciences Research Council under Grant \mbox{EP/X026167/1}.
-Circuit diagrams were drawn by the Quantikz package~\cite{Kay18}.
+In addition, ChatGPT was used only for proofreading the manuscript, including identifying possible calculation errors and suggesting changes, with all corresponding changes verified and made by the authors.
+The circuit diagrams were drawn using the Quantikz package~\cite{Kay18}.